micropython/micropython/nrf/README.md

 ## Compile and Flash

-Prerequisite steps for building the nrf5 port:
+Prerequisite steps for building the nrf port:

     git clone <URL>.git micropython
     cd micropython
     git submodule update --init
     make -C mpy-cross

 By default PCA10040 (nrf52832) is used as compile target.
-To build and flash issue the following command inside the nrf5/ folder:
+To build and flash issue the following command inside the nrf/ folder:

     make
     make flash